CPenglab/svgbit/README.rst

 to perform full pipeline of svgbit.
 Results will save as attributes of ``dataset``.

-Visit our :any:`API references <../references/index>` for further detail.
+Visit our API references for further detail.

 Visualization